-UES (AND SUPPORTING ORMATION SOURCES): Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact
+ISSUES (AND SUPPOINTED SOME Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact

+Pro eject Construction Emissions 21

-Project Construction Emissions Total Emissions 21 1,549
+Total Emissions 1,549

 Significance Threshold 3,000

 Threshold Exceeded?
 No

-Source: AQ/GHG 2022, Appendix A.
+Source e: AQ/GHG 2022, Appendix A.

 b.
-Conflict with any applicable plan, policy or regulation of a agency adopted for the purpose of reducing the emissions of greenhouse gases? \boxtimes
+Conflict with any applicable agency adopted for the purp greenhouse gases? e plan, policy or regulation of ose of reducing the emissions

-01. and City and A 2016)